hashgraph/guardian/Methodology Library/CDM/CDM AMS-II.J/readme.md

 Registry (UNFCCC) - The United Nations Framework Convention on Climate Change (UNFCCC) serves as the registry for the CDM.
 They oversee the multiple workflow steps involved in the project's approval, including the verification and validation process by the VVB and the endorsement by the DNA.
 The UNFCCC's approval is necessary for the project's successful registration and issuance of CER tokens.

 ## Key Documents & Schemas

-Methodological Tool 07 - Tool to calculate the emission factor for an electricity system.

 Project Description - Project Participant information, standard project information, methodology information like baseline emissions, project emissions, etc.